Mechanical-Advantage/ZumoTraining/10-MasteringTheLabyrinth/README.md

 ## Overview

-In this challenge, you'll build off the work you've done to the solve a maze of lines.
-You'll allow the robot to run through the maze a second time after finding the optimal route.
+In this challenge, you'll build off the work you've done to the solve a maze of lines by making the robot run through the maze a second time using the optimal route.

 ## Support